vladk-ml/sdat/memory-bank/productContext.md

 - Organizations with strict privacy requirements.
 - Educators and students learning computer vision.
 - Teams with shared local resources and collaborative workflows.
+- Users working with scientific, geospatial, or large-scale imagery who require advanced metadata and auditability.